-There is nothing more British than enjoying two weeks of seaside holidays.
-The names of those traditional seaside holiday resorts still slip romantically off the tongue: Bognor, Margate, Ramsgate, Blackpool, Skegness.
-They just have a ring of the exotic that Bali, the Domincan Republic and the Seychelles can never capture.
+There is nothing more British than enjoying seaside holidays.
+The names of those traditional seaside holiday resorts still have that air of romance about them; such as Bognor, Margate, Ramsgate, Blackpool, Skegness.
+They offer a taste of the exotic that Bali, the Dominican Republic and the Seychelles can never capture.

-What they craved was Britain.
-But abroad; and there were plenty of enterprising Brits who moved to Spain and opened English bars selling English all day breakfasts and English teas to satisfy the demand.
+What they craved was Britain; but abroad.
+To meet this demand there were plenty of enterprising Brits who moved to Spain and opened bars selling all day breakfasts and British tea.

 However there are two things missing from the Continent.
 The first is the seaside postcard.
 Not panoramic views of the Bay of Naples but the saucy postcards found in every end of the pier shop from John O’Groats to Lands End.